koshev-msk/modemfeed/README.md

 # modemfeed

-Ia a repository for OpenWrt wirmware worked by with LTE celluar modems.
+Ia a repository for OpenWrt firmware worked by with LTE celluar modems.

 Included next packages: